isomerpages/mfa-scp/_special-packages/SIDS/Details of SIDS packages.md

 ####
 #### Over 10,000 participants from SIDS have participated in programmes under the SIDS packages.
 ####
-#### The Singapore Partnership for the SAMOA Pathway or SPa is Singapore's 5th technical assistance package.
+#### The Singapore Partnership for the [S.A.M.O.A.
+Pathway](https://sustainabledevelopment.un.org/samoapathway.html) or SPa is Singapore's 5th technical assistance package.
 It offers:

 1. Priority placement for SIDS officials for SCP courses
 2. Regional and bilateral customised courses